The Storey Gardens

 ArtTranspennine98 was a huge art project involving commissions by 50 international artists in 35 sites across the region from Liverpool to Hull.
 It attracted a lot of media attention, and many people visited Lancaster especially to see The Tasting Garden.

-A description of this major environmental artwork is available here.
+A description of this major environmental artwork and its creation is available here.

 In 2000-02 Storey Gallery worked with Lancaster City Council and local residents on further improvements, including an upgrade of the entranceway, new signage, seats, a bin store, and wall repairs.

 A group of pupils and staff from Lancashire Education Medical Service worked in the gardens, planting the borders and building compost heaps.
 This group ceased in 2003, but an organisation called Seedsavers undertook maintenance work for several years.
 One member, Fiona Sturgess, became the regular and long term volunteer gardener, and she still continues.

 Storey Gallery occasionally used the section of gardens nearer to the building as an outdoor gallery extension, and displayed various artworks including :